DavidDock/cheers-to-beers/TESTING.md

 ### Edit Profile

 #### Acceptance Criteria
-A logged in user can update name password of profile information.
+A logged in user can update thier name, password and profile information.

 #### Results
+The user can successfully change thier username and password along with adding/editing their profile information.
+This allows them to share more of their details with the other users.

 ### Redirecting